-Commercial tools are produced to serve commercial purposes and usually distributed via subscription plans.
+Commercial tools are produced to serve commercial purposes and are usually distributed via subscription plans.
 Users must purchase a paid license to use the software.
-Compared with open source software, this kind of tool usually has more premium features and thorough customer service that completes the whole testing process for companies or enterprises.
+Compared with open-source software, this kind of tool usually has more premium features and thorough customer service that completes the whole testing process for companies or enterprises.

 - Custom framework

 There are niche projects that a single open-source software or fixed commercial testing tool that cannot fulfill the requirements.
 They are mainly due to differences in their testing processes and testing environments.
 In such cases, teams need to develop customized software on their own.
 The custom framework is much more complicated than the two other solutions and can be deployed by technical experts.

 How to Select the Right Automation Tool for Your Project?